For any additional questions, please contact our Event Coordinator Cheyenne Burnham.

 Where is the event located?

 The live event on September 26th will take place at the Hatfield Lions Club Pavilion, 15 Billings Way, Hatfield MA 01038 (Behind Hatfield Elementary School and the Hatfield Library).
-The live event will be open to 100 people during early registration and will open up to more participants as the state allows.
 Participants can also participate by cycling on their own wherever they choose including on indoor bikes.
 We encourage you to participate in the Ride & Seek Community Challenge for your miles in place of or in addition to the live event!